seshandonan/Flight-Booking-App/README.md

 * List of cities for users to choose from (starting city & destination city).

-* Getting list of bus's of different companies with various details.
+* Getting list of flight's of different airlines with various details.

 * Seat selection page has a very user friendly environment, which also generates dynamic forms for storing data's of passengers.

 * Has a Confirmation page, which gets a debit card data using react-credit-cards.
 This version of the application does not include handling the payment process.

-* Final page has a ticket displaying component, it displays all passenger data and also generates a random number as a transaction ID.
+* Final page has a boarding pass displaying component, it displays all passenger data and also generates a random number as a transaction ID.

 ### Back-End